top of page

 When in doubt, go back to something you know you can do successfully

-If what you are trying to accomplish just isn't working, try to take a step back and do something you know can be completed successfully.
-That might mean lowering the jumps, jogging a barrel pattern instead of loping, focusing on easy maneuvers, working on 20m circles, or going on a short trail ride around the property.
+You may need to take a step back and do something you know can be completed successfully.
+That might mean lowering the jumps, jogging a barrel pattern instead of loping, focusing on easy maneuvers, working on 20m circles, or going on a short trail ride.
+Going back to an easier task will help keep you and your horse fresh, feeling good, and ending on a good note.

 Equestrians put a lot of time, effort, and money into their horses.
-When things don't go to plan and you or your horse has an off day it can feel like all your hard work was in vain.
+When things don't go to plan it can feel like all your hard work was in vain.
 However, do not let yourself dwell on a bad ride.
-Putting too much emphasis on what went wrong will only make you frustrated and worried about next time, making the problems more likely to reoccur.
+Putting too much emphasis on what went wrong will only make you frustrated and worried about next time.

-Master showjumper John Smart in his book Showjumping had some good, practical advice to riders:
+Master showjumper John Smart in his book Showjumping shared these words of wisdom to riders:

 "The main thing is not to measure progress day by day, or even week by week; at the end of each month, if you can say that you and your horse are a better partnership than you were the month before then obviously you are on the right lines."

 Each time you get in the saddle you do not have to be better than last time.
 Instead, look for a general trend of progress on a monthly or longer scale.
-As long as you and your horse are gradually improving at your own pace, you are on the path to success.
+As long as you and your horse are gradually improving, you are on the path to success.

 Training log